 COVID-19 information for Bloomington

-Current levels and data
+Current community levels

 COVID-19 Community Levels are a tool to help communities decide what prevention steps to take based on the latest data.
 Levels can be low, medium, or high and are determined by looking at hospital beds being used, hospital admissions, and the total number of new COVID-19 cases in an area.